 A man visits Alcatraz prison after having dreams about all the people who died there.
-When he gets there, his brother is possessed by an envil cannibal demon.
+When he gets there, his brother is possessed by an evil cannibal demon.
 The ghost of a female heavy ...

 A man visits Alcatraz prison after having dreams about all the people who died there.
-When he gets there, his brother is possessed by an envil cannibal demon.
+When he gets there, his brother is possessed by an evil cannibal demon.
 The ghost of a female heavy metal singer who was killed there tries to help the man fight the monster.Written by

 0 of 1 people found this review helpful.

 Was this review helpful to you?